willmorrison1/DART-atmos-corr/tutorials/Multi-line-of-sight-images/README.md

 "tutorials\Multi-line-of-sight-images\code\writeCameraPathLengths.py"
 ```

-This script can be modified with various rendering paramters (e.g. image resolution).
+This script can be modified with various rendering parameters (e.g. image resolution).
 By default it conforms to the
-[real world image](../Real-world-images). it also contains many important rendering setings to ensure the colourspace of teh render is correctly converted to distance with units m.
+[real world image](../Real-world-images).
+It also contains many important rendering setings to ensure the colourspace of the render enables correct conversion to distance (m).

 ```
 Execute the following command (will require modification based on your file locations) in a command line: